antoinebasseto/blog/content/posts/credit-based-payment-system-streamlit-generative-ai/setting-up-user-login/index.md

 ### Configure Your Secrets

 Now that we're all set up on Google's side, we need to let our Streamlit app know!
-To use native authentication, Streamlit expects some information in the `secrets.toml` file.
+To use native authentication, Streamlit expects some information in the `.streamlit/secrets.toml` file.
 Remember those client secret and client id?
 This is where we use them.

 {{<alert>}} Make sure never to publish your secrets (e.g., avoid committing them to GitHub).
 Always include `secrets.toml` in your `.gitignore` file.
 Read more about secrets management [here](https://docs.streamlit.io/develop/concepts/connections/secrets-management). {{</alert>}}